Scarletsang/Dorker/README.md

 ## Installation

 Clone this repository to anywhere in your computer.
-Preferrably a location that you won't delete in anytime soon.
+Once you install Dorker, you should not move the Dorker directory somewhere else.

 ```bash
 git clone https://github.com/Scarletsang/Dorker.git